 The result was a winning run of 42 out of 47 matches from 2000 to 2003’s World Cup final.

 This isn’t about rugby, just in case you’re thinking it is.

 The French restaurant where Paddi and I dined was a nice place, great food and a decent setting.
-I’d happily eat there again, but I won’t plan to go back again with other friends, or to tell anybody about it.
+I won’t go back again with other friends.

 I am a mainly satisfied customer.
 But satisfied customers aren’t very loyal – you need delighted customers for that.